gin-gonic/gin/README.md

 #### PureJSON

 Normally, JSON replaces special HTML characters with their unicode entities, e.g. `<` becomes  `\u003c`.
 If you want to encode such characters literally, you can use PureJSON instead.
-This feature is unavailable in Go 1.6 and lower.

 ```go
 func main() {